 StoryProof Docs

-StoryProof works after any AI coding agent — Claude Code, Codex, Cursor, Windsurf, or anything that writes code.
+StoryProof works after any AI coding agent — Claude Code, Codex, Cursor, Windsurf, or just you at a terminal.

 Drop this file into your project.
-Type /verify after any code change.
+Works with any agent that supports skills or instruction files.

 ---